Would you prefer to listen to Navigating Life’s Demanding Seasons (Part2)? Click over to the podcast version on The Spiritual Coaching Dashboard.

 physically or emotionally, when the power to provide is in your hands.

 I will not even bother to outline the danger and problem of skimming on our relationship with God.
 Suffice it to say that “spiritual growth” is growing deeper, closer to God, not flagging or drifting away.
 How does backsliding due to lightly and hurriedly hitting our relationship with God for months on end (even to serve or promote the gospel) reflect anything the Bible teaches or models regarding following God?
 Even while Jesus was making the ultimate sacrifice, one that caused him to feel forsaken by the Father because he turned his back on Jesus in that the moment the world’s sins were placed on him, Jesus was still crying out to him (Matthew 27:46-50).
-And the separation was short… count them… only three days!
+And the separation was short… count them… One.
+Two.
+Three.
+Then the resurrection.
+Only three days!

 In the final of three articles, I will make seven practical suggestions for how to navigate these demanding seasons, given the reality of these two myths.